BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 19: Select your team from the dropdown menu</em>
 </p>

-4. Click the "Battle!" button to search for an opponent.
+4. Click the "Battle!" button to search for an opponent (See Figure 20).

 <!-- Figure 20 -->
 <p align="center">